-A copy of the Draft Red Herring Prospectus was filed electronically on SEBI's online portal and at cfddil@sebi.gov.in, in accordance with the instructions issued by SEBI on March 27, 2020, in relation to "Easing of Operational Procedure - Division of Issues and Listing - CFD".
+A copy of the Draft Red Herring Prospectus has been filed electronically on SEBI's online portal and at cfddil@sebi.gov.in, in accordance with the instructions issued by SEBI on March 27, 2020, in relation to "Easing of Operational Procedure - Division of Issues and Listing - CFD".

-A copy of the Red Herring Prospectus, along with the material contracts and documents required to be filed under Section 32 of the Companies Act was filed with the RoC and a copy of this Prospectus to be filed under Section 26 of the Companies Act, 2013 shall be filed with the RoC at its office and through its electronic portal.
+A copy of this Red Herring Prospectus, along with the material contracts and documents required to be filed under Section 32 of the Companies Act would be filed with the RoC and a copy of the Prospectus to be filed under Section 26 of the Companies Act, 2013 would be filed with the RoC at its office and through its electronic portal.